 When organizations post openings for interns, they typically expect most of their applicants to be students.
 Getting an employer to take a look at you can be challenging if you are a midlife career changer or a returnee to the workforce.
 Here are some ways to find internships for which an employer may consider a non-student:

 - Contact your alma mater.
 The college from which you graduated should have a career services office that helps current students, as well as alumni, with career-related issues.
 They can help you figure out how to move forward.

 - Join the alumni association of the college you attended, if you haven't already.
 You will be able to network with other graduates who may be working in your prospective occupation.

 - Look at your network.
-Is there anyone who could provide you with a training opportunity?
-Maybe someone in your network can hook you up with a colleague who can provide you with such an opportunity.
+Is there anyone in it who could provide you with a training opportunity?
+Don't forget LinkedIn.

 - Join the professional association for the field you want to enter.
 Doing this could provide access to internships and other jobs.

 Convince an Employer to Hire an Adult Intern

 Once you make connections with possible employers, it may take some effort to persuade them to hire you.
 It will seem unconventional to take on an adult intern, but once you convince them of the benefits, it may bring them onboard.